Jax imports

 """Simulate an image with noise from a `image_model`."""

-return distribution.compute_signal()
+return noise_model.compute_signal()

 @eqx.filter_jit